petevmv/web3AddressAnalyzer/README.md

 ```
 python AddressAnalyzerInBulk.py
 ```
 Final result is a .csv file that is passed to the pandas DataFrame and displayed.
-Every run the csv file is modifed and updated with the old and new data or if there is no such file - it will be created while running.